 Xiuling Li received her Ph.D. degree from the University of California at Los Angeles.
 She joined the faculty of the University of Illinois in 2007, after working at a startup company, EpiWorks Inc., for six years.
-She is currently an associate professor in the Department of Electrical and Computer Engineering.
+She is currently a professor in the Department of Electrical and Computer Engineering.
 Her current research interests are in the area of nanostructured semiconductor materials and devices.
 She has won the NSF CAREER award (2008), DARPA Young Faculty Award (2009), ONR Young Investigator Award (2011), Dean’s award for excellence in research (2012), Andrew T. Yang Research Award (2013), and Willet Faculty Scholar Award (2015).
-She has published more than 100 referred journal papers and holds more than 10 patents.
+She has published more than 115 referred journal papers and holds more than 15 patents.
 Her group’s work on the planar nanowires and self-rolled-up membranes has won best paper awards.
-Her patented work on metal-assisted chemical etching (MacEtch) for high aspect ratio nanostructures (5 awarded and 2 pending patents) has been widely cited and funded by industry.
-Among her synergistic activities, she is an elected member of the IEEE Photonic Society Board of Governors, lead PI of a NSF RET site grant, associate editors for IEEE Photonics Journal, IEEE Transaction on Nanotechnology, and Scientific Reports, the faculty advisor for IEEE Electron Device Society University of Illinois student chapter, and a Distinguished Lecturer of IEEE Nanotechnology Council (2014-2015).
+Her patented work on metal-assisted chemical etching (MacEtch) for high aspect ratio nanostructures (5 awarded and 4 pending patents) has been widely cited and funded by industry.
+Among her synergistic activities, she is an elected member of the IEEE Photonic Society Board of Governors, the lead PI of a NSF RET site grant, a Distinguished Lecturer of IEEE Nanotechnology Council (2014-2015), and a deputy editor of Applied Physics Letters.

 - Willett Faculty Scholar, College of Engineering, UIUC (2015 - )